gazzamc/The-Expanse-RESTful-API/README.md

                     an appropriate error message will appear below the results section.
                 - If you successfully enter all necessary fields a success message `"Record created in database"` will appear in the results box.
     - Clicking the *Cancel* button will refresh the results and bring you back to the original endpoint results.
-- When searching a specific resource using the `id` eg. `people/1`, Edit and Delete buttons will appear below the result.
+- When searching a specific resource using the `id` e.g.. `people/1`, Edit and Delete buttons will appear below the result.
     - When clicking the delete button a modal will appear to confirm the deletion of the resource.
         - If you click *YES* the modal will close and the resource will be deleted.
 A JSON message confirming that will appear in the results box.
         - If you click *NO* the modal will close.